Companies expand to make more profit. They develop internal growth or external growth strategies to scale their operations.

 Personalized service makes it difficult for small businesses to scale economies and produce large numbers.
 If they grew too big, they would find providing that kind of service challenging.

 Third, another reason is the owner’s goal.
 Some owners prefer to keep their businesses small and make only a satisfactory profit.
-They may want to escape the stress and worry of running a large company.
-Or, they feel big business reduces their flexibility in living a private life.
+They may want to escape the stress and worry of running a large company, or they feel a large business reduces their flexibility in living a private life.